lonerapier/lonerapier.github.io/content/thoughts/diffusion-models.md

 \end{align}
 $$

-which simplifies the optimisation term to
+which simplifies the optimization term to

 $$
 \begin{align}